cmu-delphi/covidcast-indicators/deploy_cases_and_deaths/README.md

 ## Running the Indicator

 The indicator is run by directly executing the Python script run.py.
-The covidcast API need to be installed first.
-To do this, run the following code:
+The safest way to do this is to create a virtual environment, installed the common DELPHI tools, and then install the module and its dependencies.
+To do this, run the following code from this directory:

 ```
+python -m venv env
+source env/bin/activate
+pip install ../_delphi_utils_python/.
 pip install covidcast
 ```